Slowgames/breps/presentation/slides.md

 ### Area of an n-gon

-You can't just iterate over every vert in the face to make that calculation because you'll end up with overlapping regions.<br>
+You can't just iterate over every vert in the face because you'll end up with overlapping regions.<br>
 <image src="03-area-04.jpg" style="height: 300px">

 ---